BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 1. [How to make other loose file mods compatible with Unique Tav](#how-to-make-other-loose-file-mods-compatible-with-unique-tav)
 1. [General usage such as changing tattoo colors](#general-usage-such-as-changing-tattoo-colors)
 1. [Other guides and credits](#other-guides-and-credits)

+> All information, other than "General usage" will apply to [Kaz Virtual Tav - Custom Appearance System](https://www.nexusmods.com/baldursgate3/mods/8912) as well.
+The mod is a work in progress, so when it has been updated a bit more it will have a full guide as well on how to use it.
+{.is-info}

 ## How to install unique Tav
 Installing unique Tav, it is recommended to not use Vortex but use BG3MM and install the data part as a loose file mod, simply because of how complex this mod is.
 If you use Vortex, install the pak file as normal and then follow [How to install the Data main file](#how-to-install-the-data-main-file)